chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-parameters.md

 #### Core segmentation: Sigma

-Allows you to set for the expected thickness of filaments.
-Smaller values lend themselves to *thinner tilaments*; while larger values are best used with *thicker filaments*.
+Allows you to set the expected thickness of filaments.
+Smaller values lend themselves to *thinner filaments*; while larger values are best used with *thicker filaments*.

 ![Fine and thick filaments in Allen Cell Segmenter](images/allencell-12.png)